pix33l/es-theme-pixui/README.md

 ### Optional (ArkOS Only)

-loading screen：copy loading.jpg file to the EASYROMS partition roms/launchimages overwriting the existing one.
+loading screen: copy loading.jpg file to the EASYROMS partition roms/launchimages overwriting the existing one.

-bootlogo：copy boot.bmp file to the BOOT partition overwriting the existing one.
+bootlogo: copy boot.bmp file to the BOOT partition overwriting the existing one.

 ## Preview